For more information on three substudies contact:

 In my research and teaching activities, I work closely with my research group Higher Education in Transition (HET) as well as the Research Centre on Transnationalism and Transformation TRANSIT.
 Between February and June 2022, I was a visiting researcher at the Educational Research department at Lancaster University, UK.

 I graduated from the Erasmus Mundus Master’s in Research and Innovation in Higher Education (MARIHE) programme and obtained a joint degree M.Sc.
 (Admin) from University of Tampere in Finland and Danube University Krems in Austria.
-I have been involved with multiple student and professional associations and worked with non-governmental organisations.
+I have been active in multiple professional associations and scholarly societies and worked with non-governmental organisations.

 Publications and research activities (link to TUNICRIS research portal)